ejmg/AgeofInfo/_posts/2016-12-29-setting-up-twitter-bot-with-python-and-tweepy.md

     replyHelloWorld(api, searchResults)
 ```

-You probably can read the code by now, but just to be clear: You take a random tweet from the search results list, you then make a string, `tweet`, that is composed of the tweet's message, you retrieve the unique `id` of that tweet, and then you respond to that tweet using the `update_status()` method but with the added argument of `tweetID` just mentioned.
-What we did then was create our message as desired and then tweet it at a specific tweet rather than just on your plain old timeline.
-This is also the difference between just @'ing someone out of nowhere and responding to **a specific tweet**, which this function should of done.
+You probably can read the code by now, but just to be clear: You take a random tweet from the search results list, you then make a string, `tweet`, that is composed of the tweet's message, you store the unique `id` of the random tweet selected, and then you respond to that random tweet using the `update_status()` method but with the added argument of `tweetID` just mentioned.

+What all of this does is create our message as desired and then tweet it at a specific tweet rather than just on your timeline.
+This is also the difference between just @'ing someone out of nowhere and responding to **a specific tweet**, which this function should have done.
 Some times it doesn't work, however, because when you use search, it doesn't just look at tweets - it also looks at individuals bios and quoted tweets.
 Try it out yourself and see what I mean!

 ## Step 5: Experiment!